Understanding Early Indicators of Multiple Sclerosis

 Lifestyle factors, like smoking and obesity in childhood, adolescence, and early adulthood, are linked to increasing a person’s risk of developing MS.

-Early Signs and Symptoms of Multiple Sclerosis
+What are the Early Signs and Symptoms of Multiple Sclerosis?

 MS symptoms are unpredictable and can change or fluctuate over time.
 Symptoms may last for a short time or only occur during a relapse, and some people may not have any symptoms.
 Symptoms can also interact with each other and other co-occurring conditions or diagnoses.

-Common Multiple Sclerosis Symptoms
+Common Early Indicators of Multiple Sclerosis Symptoms

 The most common MS symptoms tend to indicate early signs of MS and can occur alone or in combination with other symptoms such as: